origami-network/docker-plantuml/README.md

 ## Usage

 This Docker image allows to use PlantUML without need of installation on Windows 2016 and Windows 10.

-The Docker image accepts all parameters as specified [PlantUML command line](http://plantuml.com/command-line).
+It accepts all parameters as specified by [PlantUML command line](http://plantuml.com/command-line).

 ### Pull Docker image